EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Deploying-domain-controllers.md

 1. Open **Active Directory Administrative Center**.
 1. In Active Directory Administrative Center, in the context-menu of **ad (local)**, click **Raise the forest functional level...**

-    > The highest possible forest functional level is Windows Server 2016.
-The forest is already at that level.

-1. In Raise domain function level, click **Cancel**.
+1. In Raise forest function level, click **OK**.
+1. In the message box This change affects the entire forest.
+After you raise the forest functional level, it is possible that you may not be able to reverse it., click **OK**
+1. In Raise Forest Functional Level, click **OK**.

 #### PowerShell